athirareji321/NoSQL-Challenge/README.md

 # NoSQL-Challenge
 ### Instructions

-The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
+The UK Food Standards Agency evaluates various establishments across the United Kingdom and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

-#### The challenge id devided into 3 parts.
+#### The challenge id divided into 3 parts.
 Following are the instructions provided to complete the challenge.

 ### Part 1: Database and Jupyter Notebook Set Up